PM Morrison pulls up Craig Kelly over COVID antics

 Scott Morrison has rebuked Craig Kelly after his Parliament House confrontation with Labor’s Tanya Plibersek, the Prime Minister telling the rogue MP to stop rubbishing official health advice and to pull back on his social media activity.

-Mr Morrison is said to have made it “very clear” that he doesn’t support Mr Kelly’s controversial Facebook posts, which have for months been spreading disputed medical claims that have been repeatedly shot down by Australia’s leading government health officials.
+Mr Morrison is said to have made it “very clear” that he doesn’t support Mr Kelly’s controversial Facebook posts, in which he has spread months worth of disputed medical claims that have been repeatedly shot down by Australia’s leading government health officials.

+However, the PM is still under pressure to make a public statement distancing himself from Mr Kelly, while the embattled MP himself has not committed publicly to winding back his online rhetoric.

+The Labor MP accused Mr Kelly of spreading “crazy conspiracy theories”, while he shot back that the opposition had made “slanderous” claims about him.

-The New Daily has been told by senior government sources that Mr Kelly was summoned to Mr Morrison’s office for a “dressing down”, right after the square-up with Ms Plibersek was splashed across TV and social media.
+The New Daily has been told by senior government sources that Mr Kelly was summoned by Mr Morrison immediately after the square-up with Ms Plibersek was splashed across TV and social media.

-It’s understood that Mr Morrison said he does not support Mr Kelly’s recent conduct, nor his views, and that the embattled MP was asked to stop spreading information which contradicts Australia’s federal health officials.
+It’s understood that Mr Morrison said he did not support Mr Kelly’s recent conduct, nor his views, and that the embattled MP was asked to stop spreading information that contradicts Australia’s federal health officials.
 Mr Morrison is said to have told Mr Kelly that his actions, which cast doubt on official health advice, were hurting the government’s vaccine rollout plans.

-Mr Morrison has not yet made the comments publicly, but is expected to be asked about Mr Kelly during Wednesday afternoon’s parliamentary Question Time.
+Mr Morrison has not yet made any comments publicly.
+He is expected to be asked about Mr Kelly at Wednesday’s parliamentary Question Time.

 In a statement, Mr Kelly confirmed the meeting.